Estate Planning and Elder Law Terms

 Look-Back Period — A period of time, usually 60 months, in which the Illinois Department of Human Services (or other government agency) will review gifts or transfers of assets when a person applies for Medicaid (and some other government benefits).
 Transfers made during the look back period often can generate a penalty period or disqualification of benefits, effectively “undoing” the gift.

 Marital Deduction — A federal tax deduction that allows one spouse to pass his or her Estate to the other spouse without having to pay estate or gift taxes.

 Medicaid — A “needs-based” medical insurance program paid by state and federal funds, which helps many people who can’t afford medical care (including nursing home care) pay for some or all of their medical bills.

 Medicare — A federal health insurance program for seniors (and some disabled persons).
 It operates much like a traditional health insurance program, with monthly premiums, deductibles and co-pays paid by participants.

 No Will — (See “Intestate”)

-Pour-Over Will – A Will prepared in conjunction with a Trust that provides for all (or most) assets to be transferred into a Trust.
-It causes a person’s Estate to “pour-over” into the Trust.
+Pour-Over Will — A Will prepared in conjunction with a Trust that provides for all (or most) assets to be transferred into a Trust.
+It causes the assets of a person’s Probate Estate to “pour-over” into the Trust.